- Animals: poultry

 - Sustainable Communities: local and regional food systems

-- We will test the efficiency of different size flocks raised on pasture.
+- Test the efficiency of different size flocks raised on pasture.

-- We will promote pastured poultry in Northern Michigan and provide a template that other small producers can follow.
+- Promote pastured poultry in Northern Michigan and provide a template that other small producers can follow, by hosting workshops, giving conference presentations, and posting on social media.